s0up4200/redactedhook/README.md

 ### Warning

+> \[!IMPORTANT]
+>
-Remember that autobrr also checks the RED/OPS API if you have min/max sizes set.
+> Remember that autobrr also checks the RED/OPS API if you have min/max sizes set.
 This will result in you hitting the API 2x.
-So for your own good, don't set size checks in your autobrr filter is you use RedactedHook.
+> So for your own good, don't set size checks in your autobrr filter is you use RedactedHook.

-### Prerequisites

-To run RedactedHook, you'll need:

-1. Go 1.20 or later installed **(if building from source)**
-2. Access to Redacted

 ### Installation